KnightChaser/lufevre/README.md

 # lufevre
 ### A simple and fast Chrome browser information stealer

-This program is designed to steal information from the Chrome browser.
+This program is designed to steal information from the Chrome browser installed on Windows System.
 It is a lightweight and efficient tool that can quickly gather various types of data from the target system.

 ## Features
 - **Website login credentials(ID/PW):** `lufevre` can extract and collect login credentials (username and password) used for various websites accessed through the Chrome browser.